-Document Format Description Detailed • 3 pages max.
-Applicants are required to: narrative • 8.5"x 11" pages Describe the proposed project including the leading and with 1-inch target participants, resources needed, anticipated level of margin impact, and overall plan to execute the project. • 11-point font Explicitly state how the proposed project will directly PDF file increase future participation in EIC Training Cohorts (Topic 2) from your lab, plant, or site.
+Document Format Description Detailed 3 pages max.
+Applicants are required to: narrative 3 pages max.
+8.5"x 11" pages with 1-inch margin 11-point font PDF file Describe the proposed project including the leading and target participants, resources needed, anticipated level of impact, and overall plan to execute the project.
+Explicitly state how the proposed project will directly increase future participation in EIC Training Cohorts (Topic 2) from your lab, plant, or site.
 Proposals that request adjustment or scope change of uncosted Satellite, Site Lab, Asynchronous EIC, or Pipeline Development funding must explicitly state how the rescoped funds will directly increase participation in Topic 2.
 List the barrier(s) to participating in EIC training cohorts (time, effort, etc.) unique to your lab, plant, or site that is addressed by your proposed project.
 Identify any hurdles that may arise when implementing your proposed project and your plans to overcome such hurdles.
-If your lab, plant, or site has received Topic 1 funding in the past, describe the past performance, accomplishments, and how this project builds on or improves the previous project. • Explain how the proposal has the potential to continue to be impactful without long-term, continued, direct funding from OTT.
+If your lab, plant, or site has received Topic 1 funding in the past, describe the past performance, accomplishments, and how this project builds on or improves the previous project.
+Describe how community benefit objectives ((1) DEIA; (2) energy equity; and (3) investing in America's workforce) will be incorporated in the proposed project.
+At minimum, include at least one SMART DEIA milestone supported by metrics to measure the success of the proposed action.
+Explain how the proposal has the potential to continue to be impactful without long-term, continued, direct funding from OTT.
 Include a timeline for the proposed project.
-What is your requested funding amount? • Describe a plan for implementing the idea with a requested amount of funding, but also include what could be accomplished with 50% of the requested amount.
+What is your requested funding amount?
+Describe a plan for implementing the idea with a requested amount of funding, but also include what could be accomplished with 50% of the requested amount.